Cockapoo Advice guide (Before you buy)

 You will need to remove hazards and, prized possessions such as shoes in areas the pup have access.
 No electrical cords, cleaning products, pillows, drapes, and so on should be within the pup’s reach.

-Some plants, such as ZZ plants, are hazardous to dogs.
+Some plants such as ZZ plants, are hazardous to dogs.
 Here is a list of toxic plants by ASPCA.

-Conversely, get appropriate supplies, including the right-sized travel and sleep crate/kennel.
+Conversely, get appropriate supplies including, the right-sized travel and sleep crate/kennel.
 Put some of your cloth items in the kennel to get the pup used to your scent.

 Don’t allow this ball of fluff to sleep on your bed.
-Let him get used to the crate and learn to associate it with a positive experience, which will be useful when not home to supervise him.
-A crate-trained pup should not freak out when put in the crate.
+Let him get used to the crate and learn to associate it with a positive experience which will be useful when not home to supervise him.
+A crate-trained pup, should not freak out when put in the crate.

 Introduction to other pets

 Animals are territorial.
-As such, household pets should be introduced to the Cockapoo puppy in a controlled manner and a neutral space, especially with other dogs.
+As such, household pets should be introduced to the Cockapoo puppy in a controlled manner and neutral space, especially with other dogs.

 Feed them separately to prevent any mealtime competition.